Catalog

 Set the default blueprint partition ID for this dataset.

-Pass None to clear the bluprint.
+Pass None to clear the blueprint.
 This fails if the change cannot be made to the remote server.

 def update(*, name=None)